learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 In this DataFrame, the index has three hierarchical levels, with the outermost being "State" and the innermost being "Race".

-## `.groupby()` and Aggregation Functions
+## `.groupby()` and aggregation methods

-Pandas DataFrames provide an easy way to group data using the `.groupby()` function.
-To use this function, we just specify our indices in order (the columns we want to group the data by) and the function will return a new DataFrame containing the data grouped as we asked.
+Pandas DataFrames provide an easy way to group data using the `.groupby()` method.
+To use this method, we just specify our indices in order (the columns we want to group the data by) and the method will return a new DataFrame containing the data grouped as we asked.

 For instance, if we wanted to group the Titanic Dataset by the port of embarkation, we would type: